mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Jobs/Job-Details.md

 If you want to see more detailed info about the Job, click on the ID of the selected one.

-The page with the Job containing Parallel Workflow or Sequential Workflow allows you to check the following details you didn’t have access to from the list page:
+The page with the Job containing Parallel Test Plan or Sequential Test Plan allows you to check the following details you didn’t have access to from the list page:
-- Process name - along with the link (Parallel Workflow) or the ‘Show Results’ button (Sequential Workflow) opening the window displaying the results of the Process execution:
+- Test name - along with the link (Parallel Test Plan) or the ‘Show Results’ button (Sequential Test Plan) opening the window displaying the results of the Test execution:
 - Status
 - Start Date
 - End Date